UK e-Exam Booking Process

-Once an e-Exams venue is open for bookings, candidates and ATO authorised administrators will be able to access information about opening times and seating availability via the e- Exams system.
-Venue location information, contact details and facilities available at venues will be available on the e-Exams site.
+You will be able to access information about opening times and seating availability via the CAA e- Exams system.

-Candidates will be instructed by the Invigilator to commence the examinations by entering their login details and clicking the ‘start’ button when instructed.
-The examination will then continue until the duration is completed or the examination is ceased early by the candidate.
+You will be instructed by the Invigilator to commence your examinations by entering your login details and clicking the ‘start’ button when instructed.
+The examination will then continue until the duration is completed or you cease the examination early.

-When an examination is completed by the candidate, they will be required to raise their hand to attract the attention of the Invigilator who will then finalise the examination to permit the candidate to leave.
+When you complete an examination early, you should raise your hand to attract the attention of the Invigilator who will then finalise the examination to permit you to leave.

-All examination venues will be installed with CAA controlled Closed Circuit Television Cameras (CCTV) which will monitor all examination events.
-Candidates are required to observe the terms and conditions of examinations conduct, including all Invigilator instructions, at all times.
-Failure to do so will result in sanctions being applied to the candidates for misconduct.
+You are required to observe the terms and conditions of examinations conduct, including all Invigilator instructions, at all times.
+Failure to do so will result in sanctions being applied you for misconduct.